Summary: The WEC are pressuring voters to accept insecure election equipment, when they should be pressuring vendors to improve it. 7-minute read.

 - The next argument is: “Audits and recounts will notice if the barcoded votes differ from the printed text.”

-Commissioners working to protect voters would have told the manufacturer that is irrelevant in Wisconsin.
+If any commissioners had been working to protect voters, they would have told the manufacturer that is irrelevant in Wisconsin.
 Here, very few races are protected by recounts because recounts are allowed only when preliminary results are too close to have been hacked (Manipulated results will surely have a victory margin larger than 0.25%.)
 Audits protect even fewer races because the Commission has no authority to correct election results even if an audit detects a problem in the sampled machines.

 No commissioner brought that up.

 - Manufacturers offer a third defense when they are forced to admit the votes printed as text are merely decorative.
 They have built a feature into the BMDs that allows a curious voter to reinsert the ballot into the machine that printed it, which will read the barcode and display the votes on a monitor.